Are you looking to get feedback from customers?

 When the tech genius says something like that, you might as follow it to the T and remind yourself that customer is the key.

 All kinds of feedbacks are important, only if you act on it do you get benefited from it.
-Thankfully, there are a lot of online survey tools like SurveySparrow that can help your business with generating feedback to make well thought out business decisions.
+Thankfully, there are a lot of online survey tools such as SurveySparrow that can help your business with generating feedback to make well thought out business decisions.